onzfonz/comp227/src/content/5/en/part5d.md

 ### Exercises 5.17-5.22

-In the last exercises of this part, we will do some E2E tests for our blog application.
+In the last exercises of this part, we will do some E2E tests for our watchlist application.
 The material of this part should be enough to complete the exercises.
 You **must check out the Cypress [documentation](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)**.
 It is probably the best documentation I have ever seen for an open-source project.